Introduction

 Option 1: Bundling a Python extension to share a zipped update site

-Once you have finished implementing your Python extension, you can bundle it, together with the appropriate conda environment, into a local update site.
+Once you have finished implementing your Python extension, you can bundle it, together with the appropriate python environment, into a local update site.
 This allows other users to install your extension in the KNIME Analytics Platform.

 The bundling process can take several minutes to complete.
+A fast internet connection is advantageous.

-5. Install it via File → Install KNIME Extensions
+Finally, install it via File → Install KNIME Extensions

 The generated repository can now be shared with and installed by other users.